facundocarballo/saver-community/src/web3/contracts/Rewards/ConstancyReward/README.md

-# Smart Contract - Base Reward
+# Smart Contract - Constancy Reward

-## How Confidence Reward works?
+## How Constancy Reward works?
 This Contract inherits from the BaseReward Contract.

 ### Constancy Reward - Synergy